Skip to main content

 Ryff, 1989, Journal of Personality and Social Psychology

-Diabetic patients of compassionate physicians have better metabolic control and fewer complications.
+Diabetic patients of compassionate physicians have better metabolic control and fewer acute complications.
+Medication adherence improves when the prescribing relationship is perceived as compassionate.

 Hojat et al., 2011; Del Canale et al., 2012